 ESL Teacher

 Teaching English as a second language is a well worn staple for travelers, and for good reason.
 Some countries, like Japan, China and Korea are well traversed by ESL teachers, though there are opportunities around the world.
 Japan and Korea pay reasonably well, while countries in South and Central America generally pay less.
 Depending on the country, accommodation may be included in your pay.
 Many teachers also tutor after hours for extra cash.
 An English as a Second Language (ESL) Certificate helps, as does a Bachelor’s degree, though with persistence it’s possible to get a job without either if you have the right connections.
 If you can figure out a way to break into the field, teaching business English to adults is reputed to pay better.
-Nomadic Matt’s travel site has a great overview of teaching English overseas.
+There’s a helpful guide to teaching English abroad here.

 Online Teacher or Tutor